Programs & Activities

 Outdoor Walking Tour: The Public Universal Friend Walking Tour

 Join a museum educator on this 60-minute walking tour exploring the revolutionary story of the self-proclaimed Public Universal Friend, a nonbinary leader of a new religion in the 1770s.
-This walking tour covers about a mile and stops at iconic places like Elfreth’s Alley, Carpenters’ Hall, and the site of diarist Elizabeth Drinker's home to discuss how the Revolution in Philadelphia provided people like the Public Universal Friend opportunities to test boundaries and challenge the social norms of a rapidly changing society.
+This walking tour covered about a mile and stopped at iconic places like Elfreth’s Alley, Carpenters’ Hall, and the site of diarist Elizabeth Drinker's home to discuss how the Revolution in Philadelphia provided people like the Public Universal Friend opportunities to test boundaries and challenge the social norms of a rapidly changing society.
+This tour requires an additional, paid ticket.

 Special Object Displays

-Throughout Pride Month, learn about individuals who challenged gender and social norms with special object displays in the core galleries and Oneida Nation Atrium.
+Throughout Pride Month, learn about individuals who challenged gender and social norms with special object displays in the core galleries.

 Printed black and white portrait of Deborah Sampson surrounded by military and patriotic symbols